fuxoft/fxmasm/MUSIC_FORMAT.md

 hold10: 10,99 JUMP hold10
 ```

-This envelope holds volume 15 for 5 interrupts, volume 14 for 3 interrupts, volume 13 for 1 interrupt, volume 12 for 1 interrupt, volume 11, for 1 interrupt and then hold volume 10 forever (until the note end).
+This envelope holds volume 15 for 5 interrupts, volume 14 for 3 interrupts, volume 13 for 1 interrupt, volume 12 for 1 interrupt, volume 11, for 1 interrupt and then holds volume 10 forever (until the note end).

 This is exactly equivalent to the following "long form" data: